kattavijay/spring-microservices/README.md

 # spring-microservices

-Basic application for springboot application with microservices with swagger-ui and mybatis .
+This application is intended for beginners in springboot microservice development.

+Frameworks used :

+- Springboot
+- Swagger-ui
+- Mybatis
+- Maven

-will keep updating this page.
+It's an version of the code , will keep updating in periodical manner .